WeDoTDD/reactjs-fullstack-tdd-kata/README.md

 - Front-end should call the backend to get the data
 - Implement it with Test Driven Development
+- Hint: You can copy the feature names below, and literally use them as your very outside test names!
 - If you don't like Coffee, tough luck